Çatalhöyük

-Çatalhöyük (English: Chatalhoyuk /,tSa:ta:l'hu:yUk/ cha-tal-HOO-yuhk; /tr/; also Çatal Höyük and Çatal Hüyük; from Turkish çatal "fork" + höyük "tumulus") is a tell (a mounded accretion resulting from long-term human settlement) of a very large Neolithic and Chalcolithic proto-city settlement in southern Anatolia, which existed from approximately 7500 BC to 5600 BC and flourished around 7000 BC.
-In July 2012, it was inscribed as a UNESCO World Heritage Site. Çatalhöyük overlooks the Konya Plain, southeast of the present-day city of Konya (ancient Iconium) in Turkey, approximately 140 km from the twin-coned volcano of Mount Hasan.
+Çatalhöyük (English: Chatalhoyuk; /,tSa:ta:l'hu:yUk/, cha-tal-HOO-yuhk; /tr/; also Çatal Höyük and Çatal Hüyük; from Turkish çatal "fork" + höyük "tumulus") is a tell (a mounded accretion resulting from long-term human settlement) of a very large Neolithic and Chalcolithic proto-city settlement in southern Anatolia, which existed from around 7500 BC to 5600 BC and flourished around 7000 BC. Çatalhöyük overlooks the Konya Plain, southeast of the present-day city of Konya (ancient Iconium) in Turkey, around 140 km from the twin-coned volcano of Mount Hasan.
+It is notable for its large size, apparent egalitarian social structure, and value as a well-preserved example of early Neolithic-era permanent human settlements.

+In July 2012, it was inscribed as a UNESCO World Heritage Site.

 Archaeology

 The site of Çatalhöyük consists of two mounds separated by an extinct channel of the Çarşamba River.